 These services are responsible for handling the Mail, NSPI and RFR client access connections from Outlook.
 The mail RPC end point is still present in the Information Store but accepts connections only from CAS.
-Public folder access is direct to the mailbox role, but Outlook connects to the RPC Client Access service on the mailbox role and not directly to the Information Store.
+In Exchange 2010 public folder access is direct to the mailbox role, not via CAS 2010.
+Please note that Outlook connects to the RPC Client Access service on the mailbox role and not directly to the Information Store service.

 For a full listing of the services installed by Exchange 2010 setup please see: